Department of Landscape Architecture,

 - 1 year full-time

 - 2/3 years part-time

-If you don’t have a degree, you’ll need an alternative academic qualification and relevant work experience.
+If you don’t have a degree, you’ll need an alternative academic qualification and a minimum of five years’ relevant work experience.
 This will be subject to approval at faculty level.

 English language requirements